Long Term Planning

-When will residents have an opportunity to ask questions and learn more?
+When will residents learn more?

 I still don’t understand why we should be considering changing the current system, can you restate why?

-The Madison County Board of Supervisors and Solid Waste Department are trying to plan for the future, to make sure that residents and businesses have a cost-effective solid waste management system for the next 30+ years.
+The Madison County Board of Supervisors and Solid Waste Department are trying to plan for the future, to make sure that residents and businesses have a cost-effective solid waste management system for the next 25 years.
 In order to sustain the operations as they currently exist, the punch card and waste disposal fees would need to be increased substantially, and then it is projected that there would be several more significant price hikes due to regulatory changes.
 The system is not currently supported by taxes, and the County is trying hard to ensure that fees remain reasonable for residents and businesses, while continuing to provide waste services that are environmentally friendly and critical to public health.

 - 2023 Long Term Planning Outreach Meetings Presentation

 - July 17, 2023 - Madison County Hosting Community Presentations for Long Term Planning of Solid Waste Department

 - Resolution 23-245 Affirming Commitment to Dept of Solid Waste Employees